Grilled flank steak with Chimichurri Sauce is a ridiculously simple meal for the amount of flavor it packs.

 - Sous Vide Method: Pre-heat water bath to 135°F, for medium-rare or 145°F for medium.
 Vacuum seal the flank steak or place it in a heavy duty Ziploc bag and squeeze out as much air as possible.
 Place bagged flank steak in water bath and cook for 2 hours.

-- Let the steak rest for 5 minutes on a cutting board to let the juices settle.
-Carve and serve with Chimichurri Sauce.
+- No mater which cooking method you choose, let the cooked steak rest for 5 minutes on a cutting board to let the juices settle.

 - Slice the steak as thinly as possible across the natural grain of the meat, and serve with Chimichurri Sauce.

 How to scale this recipe up or down:

 This recipe is easy to scale up for a crowd or down for just one or two people.
 Plan on on ½ to ¾ pound of steak per person.
 The chimichurri sauce recipe will make enough for 4 -6 people, so if serving more than that, just make multiple batches.